scbd/cctv/android-tv/README.md

 ### WARNING

-This procedure use retquires to enable development mode and enables Android Debug Bridge on your device.
+This procedure requires to enable development mode and enables Android Debug Bridge on your device.
 It is strongly recommended to turn ADB off when installation is completed

 [How to Turn ADB off](#turn-adb-off)